|

 Ensure

-that the machine tool is in proper working order and guards are in place before
+that the machine tool is in working order and guards are in place and used as

 make-shift repairs to machine tools.